 Japanese Remedies for Headaches and Others

-Many people experience headaches because of the change in weather or mental fatigue.
-O bufferin [バファリン] is a medicine used mainly for headache symptoms and costs an average of 1,000 yen.
+Many people experience headaches due to changes in weather or mental fatigue.
+The Bufferin [バファリン] is a medicine mainly used for headache symptoms and costs on average 1,000 ienes.

 It also has other different versions, each targeting a certain type of pain symptom: